madskristensen/PackageInstaller/README.md

 ### Features

 - Supports Bower, npm, JSPM and NuGet
+- Works for all project types including ASP.NET 5, WebForms, Website projects and more
 - Intellisense for package names and versions
 - Automatically creates package.json or bower.json if missing
 - Automatically creates gulp-/grunt-/brocfile.js if they are being installed using npm